jacklul/monolog-telegram/README.md

-    true,  // Bubble up the stack or not, default: true true,  // Use cURL or not? default: true = use when available 10,    // Timeout for API requests, default: 10 true   // Verify SSL certificate or not? default: true, false only useful for development - avoid in production, 2, // (optional) Target Topic ID (thread ID) for group chats );
+    true,  // Bubble up the stack or not, default: true true,  // Use cURL or not? default: true = use when available 10,    // Timeout for API requests, default: 10 true   // Verify SSL certificate or not? default: true, false only useful for development - avoid in production 2,     // (optional) Target Topic ID (thread ID) for group chats );

 $handler->setFormatter(new TelegramFormatter());    // Usage of this formatter is optional but recommended if you want better message layout